nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Sunday 13-Nov-2022

+Completed Graph write-up, implementation, and full suite of unit tests.
+There are a few minor lingering items that I could revisit in the future as a means to jog my memory on this data structure and the algorithms used to traverse it.

+- [X] Revisit Graph challenge, try to wrap it up before EOD.

+Sorry Friday, it wasn't your day.

+The Lingo Bingo project continues to move forward, and we are marching ever closer to MVP launch!

 ## Saturday 12-Nov-2022

 Met with Ryan on Lingo Bingo project and made lots of progress reviewing the Trello board: